 Help your child cope with change and anxiety

-In April 2020, a World Vision survey of parents in the UK revealed that more than one in three UK children aged between five and 18 years old (36%) had felt lonely since schools closed.
+In April 2020, a World Vision survey of parents in the UK revealed that more than one in three (36%) of children in the UK aged between five and 18 years old had felt lonely since schools closed the previous month.

-The survey also showed that almost a third of parents noticed negative changes in their children’s behaviour since the first lockdown started, including tantrums, nightmares, fighting and crying, as well as physical symptoms such as stomach aches.
+The survey also showed that almost a third of parents noticed negative changes in their children’s behaviour in that time, including tantrums, nightmares, fighting and crying, as well as physical symptoms such as stomach aches.

-The good news is, there are many things which parents and caregivers can do to help children not just survive the return to school, but thrive.
+The good news is, parents and caregivers can help children not just survive the new changes, but thrive.